Porque te vas: Legacy

 Carla Bruni has claimed that listening to the song inspired her to pursue a career in music.
 French film director Jean-Pierre Améris has called it one of his favorite records.
 In a 1995 interview, the then newly formed French duo Air described themselves as big admirers of the song, which they came to know during their childhood.
 Band member Nicolas Godin stated: "We like it so much that we have composed a song in its line.
 We would love for her to sing it, but in France she is too well known and we are afraid that the collaboration will end up eclipsing us.
 So we're looking for a singer that resembles her."

-The song has been adapted as football chants by fans of the Argentine San Lorenzo de Almagro and the Chilean Colo-Colo clubs.
+The song has been adapted as football chants by fans of the Argentine San Lorenzo de Almagro, the Chilean Colo-Colo clubs and the French A.S.
+Saint-Étienne.

+In the 2022 film Exterior Night, the song is played at the end of episode one.

+The 2022 initial season of the German TV series Kleo featured the song in the third episode.